Roger Clarke's Web-Site

 In Exhibit 2, the relationships among the concepts are depicted in the mnemonic form of a see-saw, and are supplemented by commonly used terms associated with each category.

 Some trust factors are applicable to consumers generally, and hence the distinctions can be applied to an aggregate analysis of the market for a particular tradeable item or class of items.
-Attitudes to many factors vary among consumers, however; and hence the framework can be usefully applied at the most granular level, to individual decisions by individual consumers.
+Attitudes to many factors vary among consumers, however; and hence the framework can be usefully applied at the most granular level, that is, to individual decisions by individual consumers.
 For many purposes, an effective compromise is likely to be achieved by identifying consumer segments, and conducting analyses from the perspective of each segment.
-Hence a driver is likely to be described in conditional terms, such as 'for consumers who are risk-averse, ...', 'for 'consumers who live outside major population centres, ...', and 'for consumers who are seeking a product for the long term, ...'.
+Hence a driver is likely to be described in conditional terms, such as 'for consumers who are risk-averse, ...', 'for 'consumers who live outside major population centres, ...', and 'for consumers who are seeking a long-term service, ...'.

 The commercial aspects of the relationship between merchant and consumer offer many examples of each category of trust factor.
 Distrust Drivers include proven incapacity of the merchant to deliver, such as insolvency.
 On the other hand, low cost combined with functional superiority represents a Trust Driver.
 Non-return policies are usually a Distrust Influencer rather than a Distrust Driver, whereas 'return within 7 days for a full refund' is likely to be a Trust Influencer.
-Merchants naturally play on human frailties when they create compulsion factors, through such devices as '50% discount, for today only'.
+Merchants naturally play on human frailties in an endeavour to convert Influencers into Drivers, through such devices as '50% discount, for today only'.

 Beyond commercial aspects, other clusters of trust factors include the quality, reliability and safety of the tradeable item, its fit to the consumer's circumstances and needs, and privacy.
 This paper is concerned with the last of these.